html5rocks/updates.html5rocks.com.new/_posts/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.md

 }
 {% endhighlight %}

+## Telling the browser about your manifest

-Once you have the manifest and it is hosted on your site,
+Once you have the manifest created and it is hosted on your site all you need to do is add a `link` tag from all your pages that encompass your app as follows.

 {% highlight html %}
 <link rel="manifest" href="manifest.json">
 {% endhighlight %}

+That's it.

-## What every developer should do today
+# What every developer should do today

 This feature is entirely progressive and allows you create better, more integrated experiences for users that are using a browser that supports the feature.
 As of Nov 2014 Chrome has implemented the manifest, Opera and Mozilla are implementing and [IE is exploring the area](https://status.modern.ie/webapplicationmanifest?term=manifest).

-### Utility Apps

-The majority of games will benifit from this immedidately,
-*  Add a manifest
-*  Add icons
-*  Tell it to launch full screen

-### Games

-The majority of games will benifit from this immedidately,
+When a user adds your site or app to the homescreen there is an intent by the user to treat it like an app.
+This means you should aim to direct the user to the functionality of your app rather than a product landing page, for example if the user is required to sign-in to your app then that is a good page to launch in to.

+For every type of app you are always going to do the following:

-*  Add a manifest
+*  Create the manifest
-*  Add icons
+*  Create beautiful icons
 *  Set the start_url

-*  Tell the app to launch full screen
+## Utility Apps

+The majority of games will benifit from this immedidately.
+You are more than likely going to want to launch as a standalone experience much like every other app on a mobile platform.
+Tell it to launch `standalone`

+{% highlight javascript %}
+"display": "standalone"
+{% endhighlight %}

+## Games

+The majority of games will benifit from a manifest immediately.
+The vast majoirty of games will want to launch fullscreen straight away and be forced into a [specific orientation](https://w3c.github.io/screen-orientation/#idl-def-OrientationLockType).

+If you are developing a vertical scroller or a game like Flappy Birds then you will most likely want your game to always be in portrait mode.

+{% highlight javascript %}
+"display": "fullscreen",
+"orientation": "portrait"
+{% endhighlight %}

-*  Tell the app to launch in the orientation that you want the game to be played in.
+If on the otherhand you are building a puzzler or a game like X-Com then you will probably want the game to always be in the landscape orientation.

+{% highlight javascript %}
+"display": "fullscreen",
+"orientation": "landscape"
+{% endhighlight %}

-### News Sites
+## News Sites

-If the user is adding the site to the homescreen the intent is to treat it like an,
+News sites in most cases are pure content based experiences.
+Most developers naturally wouldn't think of adding a manifest to a news site however

+If you want your site to have all the Browser Chrome that you would expect a content site to have you can set the display to `browser`.

+{% highlight javascript %}
+"display": "browser"
+{% endhighlight %}

+Taking a look at native apps, the majority of News based apps treat their experiences as Apps and remove all web-like chrome from their experiences.
+This is easy to do by setting `display` to `standalone`.

+{% highlight javascript %}
+"display": "standalone"
+{% endhighlight %}

-## Detecting if you are launched from the homescreen?
+# Detecting if you are launched from the homescreen

 A question that keeps popping up about Chrome's implementation of "mobile-web-app-capable" is: How can I tell if I am running as launched from the homescreen?
 On iOS you can use `navigator.standalone` to see if it is running like a native app, but we don't have this on Chrome for Android.

-The simple answer is: Add a query string parameter to your `start_url` that indicates how it was launched.
-For example `start_url: /index.html?standalone=true`
+The simple answer is: Because you can now define how your app is launchedAdd a query string parameter to your `start_url` that indicates how it was launched.
+For example `start_url: /index.html?standalone=1`

-## Learning More
+# Learning More

-Check out Chrome's guidance for [Add to homescree](https://developer.chrome.com/multidevice/android/installtohomescreen#supporting) the [HTML5Doctor](http://html5doctor.com/web-manifest-specification/) for a deeper dive in to where the future of the spec and implementations will be
+Check out Chrome's guidance for [Add to homescreen](https://developer.chrome.com/multidevice/android/installtohomescreen#supporting) the [HTML5Doctor](http://html5doctor.com/web-manifest-specification/) for a deeper dive in to where the future of the spec and implementations will be

 ## Diving deep